Galleria mellonella: Habitat

 G. mellonella can be found where honeybees are cultivated.

 Food resources

 Larvae

-G. mellonella larvae parasitize the honeybee.
+G. mellonella larvae feed in hives of social bees and wasps.
 Eggs are laid in the cracks and crevices inside the hive, which minimizes egg detection.
-Once eggs hatch, they feed on the midrib of the wax comb, the cast skins of bee larvae, pollen, and small quantities of propolis and honey.
-Live larvae are never eaten.
+Once eggs hatch, the larvae feed on the midrib of the wax comb, the cast skins of larvae, pollen, and small quantities of propolis and honey.
+They never eat larvae.

 Parental care

 Oviposition

 Shortly after emergence, G. mellonella females lay their eggs in the small cracks and crevices inside a beehive.
 Females prefer to lay their eggs in strong, healthy bee colonies over weaker colonies, but weaker colonies have a higher rate of G. mellonella infestation.
 Eggs are laid in clusters of varying number depending on the region.
 Clusters of 50-150 eggs have been reported in the United States, whereas clusters of 300-600 eggs have commonly been reported in India.
 Up to 1800 eggs have been deposited by a single female.